What’s the Ideal Air Conditioning Temperature for Winter?

 What Size Air Conditioner Do I Need?

-The temperature indicated by the thermostat doesn’t necessarily represent the current temperature of the rooms in a home.
+The air conditioner temperature indicated by the thermostat doesn’t necessarily represent the current temperature of the rooms in a home.
 It’s possible to set your air conditioning thermostat to 24°C only for the room to become hotter or remain colder.

-If this is the case, your air con may be the incorrect size – as in, too powerful for a home of that size or not powerful enough.
+If this is the case, your air conditioner may be the incorrect size – as in, too powerful for a home of that size or not powerful enough.
 Here are the best air conditioners per room size:

 If you currently rely on a correctly sized system and are not achieving the desired results, you may want to consider improving the heating efficiency of your home.